cherrih/threejs-exercises/README.md

 - FOV
 - Aspect ratio
-- near and far clipping planes (anything beyond these distances won't be seen)
+- near and far clipping planes (anything beyond these distances won't be seen) Two types of cameras
+- Perspective camera
+  - Changes size with the distance from the camera
+  - Is the most natural way of looking at a scene
+- Orthographic camera
+  - Has no perspective effects.
+Size of the objects does not change with distance from the camera
+  - Is used in technical drawings or in some isometric games

 #### Renderer
 Converts 3D data to 2D image.
 We will use WebGL renderer.
 Can use others eg canvas or SVG, but end user experience not as great